Hemantkumar-Chigadani/k3sb/README.md

 for now and hybrid/pure cloud environment for future.

-K3S is very trimmed version of K8S as light weight as possible and keeping to open to add as much you need more k8s application later.
+K3S is very trimmed version of K8S as light weight as possible and keeping to open to add as much you need more k8s applications later.
 K3S is certified Kubernetes distribution by cloud native foundation (CNCF).

 Other important benefits: